j4ndrw/always-on-local-assistant/README.md

     - [Piper](https://github.com/rhasspy/piper) was used for text to speech

 Also, note that the architecture of this software is not great - I cut a lot of corners and disregarded lots of edge cases.
-Since I'm the only user of this software, I don't really case what issues other people discover.
+Since I'm the only user of this software, I don't really care what issues other people discover.
 If I discover issues, I will fix them myself on the spot.